instana/go-sensor/README.md

 ## OpenTracing

 Instana tracer provides an interface compatible with [`github.com/opentracing/opentracing-go`](https://github.com/opentracing/opentracing-go) and thus can be used as a global tracer.
-However, this approach is not recommended.
-The Go OpenTracing library only offers a low-level interface to create and maintain spans, which means that most of the co
+However, the recommended approach is to use the Instana wrapper packages/functions [provided](./instrumentation) in the library.
+They set up a lot of semantic information which helps Instana get the best picture of the application possible.
+Sending proper tags is especially important when it comes to correlating calls to infrastructure and since they are strings mostly, there is a large room for making a mistake.

 In case you want to integrate Instana into an app that is already instrumented with OpenTracing, register an instance of Instana tracer as a global tracer at the beginning of your `main()` function: